 - Mood Whiplash: It happens several times in this film - a charming moment plays out with a up-beat song, only to be followed by a scene of Nightmare Fuel.

 - Puppet Permutation: What Puppetino dishes out to Pinocchio (and before him, Twinkle and countless others), and what the Emperor of the Night in turn does to him.

 - Satellite Love Interest: Twinkle exists pretty much to tempt Pinocchio and be a living MacGuffin for the second half of the movie.

-- That Reminds Me of a Song: The set-up for the Award Bait Song listed above probably qualifies as this, particularly since it existed solely to show off the talents of Rickie Lee Lake.
+- That Reminds Me of a Song: The set-up for the Award-Bait Song listed above probably qualifies as this, particularly since it existed solely to show off the talents of Rickie Lee Jones.
 However, the song in question was crucial to the Aesop as well as the climax of the film, and while never mentioned explicitly again an instrumental version of it does play as part of the soundtrack during said climax.
 Anvilicious, perhaps, but still effective.

 - Wacky Wayside Tribe: Bugsburg.

 - Wholesome Crossdresser: Scalawag and Igor, as a distraction to snap Pinocchio out of his fame-and-fortune illusion.